xx-thomas/GigPro/README.md

 **How to use GigPro**

-Sign up and create a gig.
-You will be initially given a balance of 1000 to create gigs with.
-After a gig is created, you can log out and create a different user and accept the gig.
-The first user/creator is meant to be the "customer" and the second user/acceptor is meant to be the "worker".
-Once the the gig is accepted, log back into the first user and hit complete gig.
-The payment for the gig will be transfered to the worker and their rating will go up.
-You can check this in the drop down My Account and then click Profile.
-Also you can change language at any time during the above process by clicking english or espanol in the nav bar.
+GigPro is best experienced from the perspective multiple users, so create at least three accounts to see all features.
+One should be a “customer” and the other two should be “workers”.
+Note customers and workers are not roles in GigPro, customers and workers are just regular users (e.g. any user can create and accept gigs) , it’s just to understand GigPro.

+On the customer account, create a gig.
+Use one of the existing seed gigs as inspiration if form inputs are unclear.
+Log out and log into both worker accounts.
+They should both have received notifications.
+With one of workers, click the notification link and hit accept on the gig.
+Now this worker has been assigned to the gig.
+Sign back into the customer account and check notifications.
+There should be a “your gig has been accepted notification”.
+Click the notification again to go to the gig (or visit the general gigs page) and this time hit complete.
+Now the customer has agreed that the worker has completed the job and the workers balance will be increased by the payment and his rating will go up.

+The above instructions constitute the basic workflow.
+Others features include being able change languages by clicking one of the languages in the nav bar and a universal search bar.